Started April 13, 2007

 CD

 Plexiglass is not affected by the AVgas like Lexan is, so I chose regular Plexiglass.
-To save weight, I had planned to use 1/16" thick Plexiglass.
+To save weight i planned to use 1/16" thick Plexiglass.
 However, checking with my local Home Depot store, I found the Plexiglass available only in .080" thickness, which is a little thicker than the 1/16" I was planning to use, but not too bad.

 The first step is to make the outer window skins that cover the window frame,